-'Credit risk' In the context of Risk Weighted Assets by Risk, a component of risk weighted assets that represents the risk of loss in loans and advances and similar transactions resulting from the default of the counterparty.
+'Credit risk' The risk of the Group suffering financial loss if a counterparty fails to fulfil its contractual obligations to the Group under a loan agreement or similar.
+In the context of Risk Weighted Assets by Risk, it is the component of risk weighted assets that represents the risk of loss in loans and advances and similar transactions resulting from the default of the counterparty.